 As COVID conditions allow, in-person, one-to-one sessions may be available.
 They may be held in your home, or in a local studio as available, following agreed-upon, current health protocols.

-In case we cannot meet in person, sessions are held via Zoom, or another online platform as preferred.
+In case we cannot meet in person, sessions can be held via Zoom, or another online platform as preferred.

 From the International Association of Yoga Therapists ‘Scope of Practice’: